 With each bite of this Indonesian Ketoprak salad, you are transported to a world of sensory delight.
 The delicate balance of fresh cool bean sprouts and chewy compressed rice cakes, golden tofu, and noodles, all soak up the complex flavors of the addictive dressing.
+Something about this particular recipe has had SUCH a positive response from all my recipe testers.
+People just get addicted to the peanut dressing!

 The bold, spicy dressing that ties it all together is a harmonious blend of calamansi, and chilies, spices, and savory flavors.
 This creamy, vibrant dressing is a symphony of flavor that ignites the palate.